pcraig3/usc-fb-events/README.txt

 == Description ==

 Plugin gets events from Facebook and lists them same as clubs.
 Backend menu and super-cool caching.
+Expects the Admin Page Framework Demo plugin is installed.
+Doesn't work without it.

-List of features we want:
+List of features:

-*   Need some api connection to events.
+*   api connection to facebook events.
-*   Need page on which events are generated.
-*   Need to create database table.
-*   Need to create backend menu.
-*   Need to overwrite content using backend (adding tickets)

-**WOULD BE AWESOME TO INTERFACE WITH REAL EVENTS PLUGIN**
+*   shortcodes can generate a list of facebook events.
+*   creates a backend menu so that facebook events can be modified or removed from the front-end.
+*   possible to add a ticket link to events
+*   interfaces with Stephen Harris' Event Organiser plugin to display facebook events on the calendar
+*   event-categories and their associated colours carry through to Facebook events
+*   also creates mobile view for event-organiser fullcalendar

+*Note* plugin is (unfortunately) tied to bespoke USC Facebook events API, so not portable.

 == Installation ==